Association for Financial Markets in Europe

 20 Feb 2018

-Their ask — AFME requests further consultations before progressing the initiative, expressing concerns about market feasibility and unintended consequences.
+Message — AFME requests further consultations before progressing the initiative, expressing concerns about market feasibility and unintended consequences.
 They argue essential criteria for success have not been met and warn the proposal could harm European government bond market liquidity.123

-How it helps them — This would protect their members' profitable sovereign debt trading operations from disruption.45
+Why — This would protect their members' profitable sovereign debt trading operations from disruption.45

-Who loses — Proponents of Banking Union completion lose momentum toward breaking sovereign-bank doom loop.67
+Impact — Proponents of Banking Union completion lose momentum toward breaking sovereign-bank doom loop.67

 Financial Markets Group Backs EU Crowdfunding Framework